tazlambert/WebLogic-Cloud-Workshop/README.md

 ---

-**Note:** For clipboard operations, Windows users can use Ctrl-C or Ctrl-Insert to copy, and Shift-Insert to paste.
+**Note:** For clipboard operations, Windows users can use Ctrl-C to copy, and Ctrl-V to paste.
 For Mac OS users, use Cmd-C to copy and Cmd-V to paste.

 ---